 The sober curious movement refers to a growing number of people interested in giving up alcohol completely or being more mindful about drinking.
 Maybe they like how they feel when they’re not drinking alcohol, or like the idea of a healthier glass of wine.

 That’s all good news for the non-alcoholic wine industry.
 More demand means more choices of non-alcoholic drinks, and more choice means low-quality brands start to move out of the way.

 Even conventional winemakers have started to look at dealcoholized alternatives to add to their offerings.
 It’s good business sense to meet the demand of consumers seeking healthier wines.

 Other Alternative Drinks for the Sober Curious

-From craft mocktails to non-alcoholic beer and spirits, there’s no shortage of alcohol substitutes if you’re looking to cut back or observe Dry January.
+From craft mocktails to non-alcoholic beer and spirits, there’s no shortage of alcohol substitutes if you’re looking to cut back or observe Dry January, Sober September, or Sober October.
 The best part is, you get none of the negative effects of drinking too much.

 If it’s real wine you’re after, try Surely.
 Our non-alcoholic sparkling Brut is perfect for special occasions.
 Interested in something pink?
 Try our non-alcoholic sparkling rosé.
 We work hard to bring you wines you’ll enjoy from the first sip to the last.

 - Dealcoholized wines by spinning cone column distillation: phenolic compounds and antioxidant activity measured by the 1,1-diphenyl-2-picrylhydrazyl method

 - Evaluation of Spinning Cone Column Distillation as a Strategy for Remediation of Smoke Taint in Juice and Wine